easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### imageio

-Imageio is a Python library that provides an easy interface to read and write a wide range of  image data, including animated images, video, volumetric data, and scientific formats.
+Imageio is a Python library that provides an simple interface to read and write a wide range of  image data, including animated images, video, volumetric data, and scientific formats.

 *homepage*: <https://imageio.github.io>